purrfessor/gizmo/README.md

-# Gizmo - AI-Powered Research Assistant
+# G.I.Z.M.O. - AI-Powered Research Assistant

-Gizmo is a command-line research assistant powered by the Agno framework and OpenAI models.
+G.I.Z.M.O. is a command-line research assistant powered by the Agno framework and OpenAI models.
 It orchestrates multiple specialized AI agents to perform in-depth internet research on any topic.

 ## Features